intel/iot-js-api/api/ocf/README.md

 | `dataModels`      | array of strings  | no  | `[]` | List of supported OCF data models |
 | `coreSpecVersion` | string  | no  | `undefined` | OCF Core Specification version |

 The `types` property is a list of the OCF Device types that are supported.
 It comforms to the same syntax constraints as [resource](./client.md/#resource) types.
 OCF mandates that every device supports at least the properties defined in the `"oic.wk.d"` resource type, that represents a resource for a "basic device".
-Other specifications, such as the OCF Smart Home Device Specification can define more device types, for instance `"oic.d.fan"`, `"oic.d.thermostat"`, `"oic.d.light"`, `"oic.d.airconditioner"`, etc. The properties exposed by these device types are defined in [oneiota.org](http://wwww.oneiota.org).
-[Device discovery](./client.md/#finddevices) may use filters based upon device types.
+Other specifications, such as the OCF Smart Home Device Specification can define more device types, for instance `"oic.d.fan"`, `"oic.d.thermostat"`, `"oic.d.light"`, `"oic.d.airconditioner"`, etc. The properties exposed by these device types are defined in [oneiota.org](http://www.oneiota.org).
+The values in `types` may be used in [device discovery](./client.md/#finddevices) filters.
+For a client-only device `types` is an empty array.

 The `dataModels` property is in the following format: `vertical.major.minor` where `major` and `minor` are numbers and `vertical` is a string such as `"Smart Home"`.